mvolkmann/MyUnixEnv/notes/VSCodeNotes.md

 ## Basics

 * can reopen recently edited files with File...Open Recent
-* to open the Command Palette, press cmd-P
+* to open the Command Palette, press ctrl-P (cmd-P)
 * to edit a file from a terminal, code {file-name}
   * will launch VS Code if not already running
   * otherwise will use existing VS Code session